-Within the department, the SHS chairperson is the administrator responsible for matters pertaining to undergraduate and graduate study and oversees the administrative functions.
-Departmental graduate policies are developed by the entire SHS faculty and monitored by the program director, graduate student advisor, and clinic director.
+Within the department, the SHS chairperson is the administrator responsible for matters pertaining to undergraduate and academic and clinical graduate study and oversees the administrative functions.
+Departmental graduate policies are developed by the entire SHS faculty and monitored by the department chairperson, program director, graduate student advisor, and clinic director.